achmaddoli/A-Network-Quality-of-Service-Monitor-System-on-IP-Networks/README.md

 Raw data is complex and often difficult for administrators to interpret quickly.

 ➡️ I focused on transforming complex metrics into intuitive visual formats, enabling faster decision-making and quicker issue resolution.

 ---

+## 🏗️ System Architecture

+This architecture illustrates how distributed agents collect network data, transmit it via MQTT, process it in a centralized server, and visualize insights in real time.

+---